-Secondly work out the average price by square foot of a selection of nearby properties and use that as a way to estimate your rentals worth.
+Secondly, work out the average price by the square foot of a selection of nearby properties and use that as a way to estimate the worth of your rental.

 You will want to find a number of similar rentals near to yours - with similar features and amenities and compare their nightly price.